sandy-tasks/Cyclistic-Bike-Share-Analysis/README.md

 # 🚲 Cyclistic Bike-Share Analysis: Case Study
 **Course:** Google Data Analytics Professional Certificate (Capstone Project) /># Cyclistic-Bike-Share-Analysis
-Capstone project for the Google Data Analytics Professional Certificate.

 ## 📖 Introduction
 This case study explores the usage patterns of "Cyclistic," a fictional bike-share program in Chicago.
 The goal is to understand how annual members and casual riders use Cyclistic bikes differently to help design a new marketing strategy to convert casual riders into annual members.